L.A. Noire: Characters

-Following his demotion to the Arson desk, led by Captain Lachlan McKelty (Randy Oglesby), Phelps is partnered with Herschel Biggs (Keith Szarabajka), a former Marine and proficient detective who is reclusive and opposed to partners.
-For some cases during Arson, the player assumes control of Jack Kelso (Gil McKinney), a former Marine with whom Phelps developed an intense rivalry.
+Following his demotion to the Arson desk, led by Captain Lachlan McKelty (Randy Oglesby), Phelps is partnered with Herschel Biggs (Keith Szarabajka), a former Marine and proficient detective who is reclusive and opposed to partners but eventually grows to respect Phelps.
+For some Arson cases, the player controls Jack Kelso (Gil McKinney), a former Marine with whom Phelps developed an intense rivalry.
 Kelso, initially a claims investigator at California Fire and Life and later a District Attorney Investigator, helps Phelps and Elsa discover the truth behind the Suburban Redevelopment Fund (SRF)—a program founded under the pretense of providing affordable housing for returning veterans.
 Members of the SRF include real estate magnate Leland Monroe (John Noble), California Fire and Life vice-president Curtis Benson (Jim Abele), and psychiatrist Harlan Fontaine (Peter Blomquist).
-Fontaine's mentee is medical student Courtney Sheldon (Chad Todhunter)—a former Marine with whom Phelps and Kelso were stationed—who becomes involved in the city's drug trade through a partnership with gangster Mickey Cohen (Patrick Fischler).
+Fontaine's mentee is medical student Courtney Sheldon (Chad Todhunter)—a former Marine stationed with Phelps and Kelso—who becomes involved in the city's drug trade through a partnership with gangster Mickey Cohen (Patrick Fischler).
 One of Fontaine's patients is Ira Hogeboom (J. Marvin Campbell), a former flamethrower operator from the Sixth Marines who became severely traumatised after unintentionally burning out a cave of civilians on Phelps's orders.